matthijsknigge/mendelianrandomization/README.md

   * Test data for trying the package.

 # Installing Mendelian Randomization
 The package is hosted on bitbucket, and this allows for a smooth installation, and updates are easy to install.
-Before installen Mendelian Randomization, make sure you have installed `devtools`:
+Before installing Mendelian Randomization, make sure you have installed `devtools`:

 ```
 install.packages("devtools")